How to create an enterprise Digital Signage plan for your roll-out [+VIDEO]

 The hardware you choose will also depend on the kind of graphics you want to broadcast.
 Check what picture resolution your shortlist of display panels can support.
 There are screens to display content in everything from high definition 720p to Full HD 1080p and 4K 2160p.

-But before you design your content, and make a decision about your hardware, remember to bear in mind the anticipated viewing distances for your digital signage.
+But before you design your content, and make a decision about your hardware, remember to bear in mind the anticipated viewing distances for your Digital Signage.
 The closer the viewing distances, the higher the resolution you’ll need to ensure that your on-screen imagery looks detailed and smooth, even from up close.

-Higher resolution graphics are also likely to be CPU-intensive, so your digital signage players will need to have sufficiently high processing power to handle them.
+Higher resolution graphics are also likely to be CPU-intensive, so your Digital Signage players will need to have sufficiently high processing power to handle them.

 Space and aesthetics